iaalm/xraygpt/README.md

 python -m xraygpt [epub_file]
 ```

-Then a WordDumb style X-Ray json will be generated as "name.json".
-You can import this file manualy via Calibre.
-First select the book and click "Open book Folder".
-Then create/replace `worddumb-custom-x-ray.json` with the generated file.

 ### 🤖 LLM Support
 Current this tool only support OpenAI (or compatible API like DeepSeek, Kimi, etc.) and Azure OpenAI by setting environment variables.